 After a gallbladder surgery is finished, many patients have some soreness and pain at the site of the surgery.
 Typically the pain is worst below the rib cage but above the belly button on the right side of the abdomen.
 Although the pain can be superficial and associated with the incision made through the skin, the pain could also be cramping or aching in nature.
 Many people feel a sense of bloating or abdominal fullness after the surgery.

 With some gallbladder surgeries, patients might lose a significant volume of blood.
-This is not a typical outcome, but physicians carefully monitor for the development of low red blood cell counts.
+This is not a typical side effect from gallbladder surgery, but physicians carefully monitor for the development of low red blood cell counts.
 Patients with blood loss might experience symptoms such as weakness, fatigue, dizziness, and irregular heart beats.
 This condition can be easily diagnosed with routine blood tests, and can be treated with blood transfusions and iron supplementation.

 Occasionally another one of the side effects from gallbladder surgery is an infection of the skin surrounding the incision site.
 Symptoms of this condition can include pain, fever, and a thick yellow discharge from the incision site.
 Although this side effect can often be prevented, if it does develop it is typically treated with antibiotic pills.